RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/plugins/criterion/two-numerical/README.md

 # REGARDS User Interface Search Form Criteria Plugin

-This plugin is used by the @regardsoss/search-form module to display search criterion.
+This plugin is used by the `@regardsoss/search-form` module to display search criterion.
-Each criteria plugin generate an opensearch query and the @regardsoss/module merge each ones to send full opensearch request.
+Each criteria plugin generate an opensearch query and the `@regardsoss/search-form` module merge each ones to send full opensearch request.

 ## Plugin code structure